veggiespam/ImageLocationScanner/README.md

 * git-tip
 	* Gradle build automatically downloads the Burp API jar, so need need to include code in Git repo any longer.
+	* Fixed mixed spaces-and-tabs, thanks @kingthorn.
+	* Fixed a tiny chance of XSS inside of Burp.

 # Random Future Todos